 The Company's investment strategy which can provide long term growth also has, due to its nature, risks and uncertainties inherent in it.
 The principal risks being the failure of the companies becoming successful, thus adversely affecting the Company's growth in the future.
-Whilst the full impact of the Covid-19 pandemic is yet to be known it is causing many business to suffer economic hardship.
-The directors are cognisant of this risk but to date the Company has not been adversely impacted.
+Stock markets are currently experiencing a downturn as interest rates rise following sustained increases in the rate of inflation.
+The risk remains that inflation remains high, or even increases and that further interest rate rises are needed to tame inflation.